Vaccinating your pet can save its life!

 New Puppies and Kittens

-Puppies, kittens, and any Newly Adopted Pet need to be seen as soon as possible upon adoption/purchase for a full physical examination.
+Puppies, kittens, and in general any Newly Adopted Pets all need to be seen as soon as possible upon adoption/purchase for a full physical examination.
 Puppies and kittens should be vaccinated at approximately 8, 12, and 16 weeks of age so that they can form a proper immunity to common diseases.

 Rabies vaccine is first given at 12 weeks of age.
 This vaccine is good for 1 year after the first vaccine given.
 Then for 3 years IF a 3 year vaccine is given when next due.